 Room dividers are portable walls that provide visual screening between rooms.
-They're so great for dorm or apartment dwellers or just about anybody who needs a quick solution to a privacy problem.
-Because they are light-weight and portable, you can take them with you when you move homes.
+They're great for dorm or apartment dwellers or just about anybody who needs a quick solution to a privacy problem.
+Since they're light-weight and portable, you can take them with you when you move homes.

 Some fixed dividers attach to ceiling, floor, or walls with light hardware.
 Other dividers are even easier to install with eyehooks screwed into the ceiling.
 Folding dividers require no installation; unfold... them and you're ready to go.